Old Age Security Return of Income (OASRI)

 Generally, your Old Age Security Return of Income (OASRI) must be filed on or before April 30 of the year after the tax year.

-Filing your annual OASRI on time also helps ensure that your old age security pension is not interrupted by Service Canada.
+Filing your annual OASRI on time also helps ensure that your old age security pension is not suspended by Service Canada.